-Official Community Plan (OCP):

-The property is designated Resource Area (RA) which speaks to maintaining such lands "as large land parcels" (e.g. 20.0 ha minimum parcel size) "in recognition that these areas will remain as rural, with limited community services and infrastructure" and to "protect ... habitat areas" when these lands are designated as environmentally sensitive.
-The property is the subject of a Watercourse Development Permit (WDP) and Environmentally Sensitive Development Permit (ESDP) Area designation.
+Under the Electoral Area "F" Official Community Plan (OCP) Bylaw No. 2790, 2018, the subject property is currently designated Resource Area (RA) which speaks to maintaining such lands "as large land parcels" (e.g. 20.0 ha minimum parcel size) "in recognition that these areas will remain as rural, with limited community services and infrastructure" and to "protect ... habitat areas" when these lands are designated as environmentally sensitive.

-Zoning Bylaw:
+In this instance, the subject property is the subject of Watercourse Development Permit (WDP) and Environmentally Sensitive Development Permit (ESDP) Area designations under the OCP Bylaw.

-The property is zoned Resource Area (RA) which requires a minimum parcel size of 20.0 ha for subdivision.
+Under the Okanagan Valley Zoning Bylaw No. 2800, 2022, the property is currently zoned Resource Area (RA) which requires a minimum parcel size of 20.0 ha for subdivision.